littlebitselectronics/web-api-docs/source/includes/_my_library.md

       "product_id": 166,
       "quantity": 5,
       "title": "USB Power Adapter + Cable",
       "description": "This power adapter and USB cable combo is the perfect way to  power permanent creations!
-Simply connect the cable from the wall adapter to your <a href", "type": "Accessory",
+Simply connect the cable from the wall adapter to your", "type": "Accessory",
       "bit_type": null,
       "images": [